zhwm/RSparsePro_LD/README.md

 Example input files are included in the [dat](dat/) directory.

-1. The **z-score** file: The column for z-scores must have the header "Z" and is required.
-You may include additional relevant information in the file, but RSparsePro will not utilize it.
+1. The **z-score** file: The column for z-scores must have the header 'Z', and the column for SNP index must have the header 'RSID'.
+Both columns are required.
+You may include additional columns in the file, but RSparsePro will not utilize other information.
 An example can be found at [test.z.txt](dat/test.z.txt).

-2. The **LD** file: The LD file contains the LD matrix, which includes the Pearson correlation between variants, with values separated by a single space.
+2. The **LD** file: The LD file contains the LD matrix, which includes the Pearson correlation between each pair of variants, with values separated by a single space.
 An example can be found at [dat/ld.txt](dat/ld.txt).

+**While RSparsePro can handle allele flipping, it is strongly recommended to ensure the REF/ALT alleles used in calculating the LD matrix match those from the GWAS study.**

 ## Usage examples

 We use `--z` and `--ld` to indicate the path to the zscore file and the ld file, respectively.
-Additionally, we can specify path to save results with `--save`.
+Additionally, we can specify the path to save results with `--save`.

 ```
 python src/rsparsepro_ld.py \